hashed-io/hashed-substrate/pallets/gated-marketplace/README.md

 ## Usage

-The following examples will be using these credentials and testing data:
+The following examples will be using these prefunded accounts and testing data:

 ```bash
 # Alice's mnemonic seed